BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 consumer.subscribeByOfferingId("... include the Offering ID that you want to subscribe to and access ...").get();
 ```

-NOTE: You can copy an Offering ID when you open the Offering on the Web Portal, and then click on `Copy ID to Clipboard` (top right).
+NOTE: You can copy an Offering ID when you open the Offering on the Web Portal, and then click on `Copy ID to Clipboard` (see top right).

-### 9. Execute the Consumer application
+### 9. Run the Consumer application

 - From the command line: Use `./gradlew run` in the root directoy of the project
 - From Eclipse IDE: Go to `Run` -> `Run` and then select your consumer application